 - cocoapods-spec This publisher can be used to publish the CocoaPods spec of an iOS container to a remote Git pod spec repository.

 - dummy This publisher is just a dummy publisher for illustration and debugging purposes.
 It won't publish the container anywhere, but will just log the configuration supplied to it.

 It is possible to use more than one publisher for your container.
 For example, you can choose to publish your Android containers both to Maven and GitHub.

-It is possible to run the [publish-container] command multiple times for the same container, if you wish to publish the container to different repositories.
+It is possible to run the [publish-container] command multiple times for the same container, to publish the container to different target repositories.

 The use of the [create-container] / [publish-container] commands combo, will be mostly useful for development and experimentation with Electrode Native.
 It can also be used for automation purposes (CI) in some contexts.

-Electrode Native Container publishers are standalone node packages (published to npm) and retrieved dynamically (they are not packaged within Electrode Native itself).
-In that sense it is quite easy to implement (and eventually distribute) your own Container publisher if needed.
+As previously mentionned, Electrode Native container publishers are standalone node packages (published to npm) and retrieved dynamically _(they are not packaged within Electrode Native itself).
+In that sense it is quite easy to implement (and eventually distribute) your own container publisher if needed.

 A few things to keep in mind when creating a Container publisher :

-All you have to implement is a class with two getters
+- All you'll have to implement is a class with two getters